swtch1/lg/README.md

 }
 ```

 Adjusting `ub` and `lb` help drive the SUT toward maximum throughput with acceptable response time without allowing `f` to ping pong wildly past bounds that have already been tested.
+The
+actual implementation can be found in [coordinator.go](https://github.com/swtch1/lg/blob/main/loadgen/coordinator.go).